πŸ”₯ EOFY SALE β€” Up to 40% Off β€” Book Now, Travel Later!

 Days 7–8: Mission Beach & Tully

 Drive south to Mission Beach, where the rainforest meets the reef.
-This is the closest point on the mainland to the Great Barrier Reef and an excellent spot for kayaking to Dunk Island.
-The Tully River offers Australia's best white-water rafting — a Grade 3–4 adrenaline rush through rainforest gorges.
+This is the closest point on the mainland to the Great Barrier Reef, and an excellent spot for kayaking to Dunk Island (day trips available from the beach).
+The Cassowary Coast between Innisfail and Cardwell is one of the best places in Australia to spot wild cassowaries β€” drive slowly, especially at dawn and dusk.

 Days 9–14 (Extension): Cooktown or Outback

-With extra time, drive the Bloomfield Track (4WD only) to historic Cooktown — where Captain Cook beached his ship the Endeavour in 1770.
-Or head west into the outback toward the Savannah Way for a completely different Australian experience.
+With extra time, drive the Bloomfield Track (4WD only, dry season only) to historic Cooktown β€” where Captain Cook beached his ship the Endeavour in 1770 after hitting the reef.
+The James Cook Museum tells the story of this fateful landing and the first sustained contact between Europeans and Aboriginal Australians.

 Practical Tips

-• Crocodile safety: Saltwater crocodiles inhabit all waterways in TNQ.
-Never swim in rivers, creeks, or unpatrolled ocean beaches.
+• Crocodile safety: Saltwater crocodiles inhabit all waterways in TNQ β€” rivers, creeks, estuaries, and some beaches.
+Never swim in rivers or unpatrolled ocean beaches.
+Obey all warning signs.

-Compare all campervan hire from Cairns →
+Compare all campervan hire from Cairns β†’

 Frequently Asked Questions